 Compile a list of all costs associated with getting your stuff to your new home overseas.
-It might be more cost-effective to sell your possessions off before you leave.
-You can use the money you raise to fund new purchases once you move into your new home.
+For example, it might be more cost-effective to sell your possessions off before you leave.
+Then, you can use the money you raise to fund new purchases once you move into your new home.

 5. Count the pennies when relocating overseas

 If you’re buying a house abroad, don’t take anything for granted.
-While an asking price might be within your budget, you need to add up all of the associated costs before you can make a decision.
+While an asking price might be within your budget, you need to add up all of the associated costs before deciding.

-Are there any local taxes on property?
+Are there any local taxes on the property?
 And if so, what is the threshold?
 What is the current exchange rate?
 And could it change before your sale completes?
-Draw up a list of moving costs, including removals, repairs, taxes, and conveyancing fees.
+Finally, draw up a list of moving costs, including removals, repairs, taxes, and conveyancing fees.